gavtay/gavtay/README.md

 ### Hello! 👋

 My name is Gavin Taylor.
 I am a full-stack web application developer.
-Majority of my repos are frontend React applications from before my first job in teh field.
+Majority of my repos are frontend React applications from before my first job in the field.
 My work is done in the tech stack below.
 I wish you the best!! :)

 ### Tech Stack